-- 9. Residential Amenity Future and Existing Residents - 9.1 The NPPF core planning principles include the requirement that planning should seek a good standard of amenity for all existing and future occupants of land and buildings.
+9. Residential Amenity - Future and Existing Residents

+- 9.1 The NPPF core planning principles include the requirement that planning should seek a good standard of amenity for all existing and future occupants of land and buildings.
 The Council's Sustainable Design SPD contains guidance detailing appropriate space around dwelling standards.
 These standards establish a minimum distance of 21 metres to separate principle habitable windows and that there should be at least 6 metres between a principal window and private neighbouring residential amenity space. - 9.2 The SPD also requires that in order to prevent any overbearing impact upon residents, that there should be a minimum of 13 metres between the rear elevation and the blank wall of any proposed dwelling. - 9.3 Finally, the SPD identifies that for 1 or 2 bedroom dwellings, a minimum garden size of 45m2 should be provided, for 3 or 4 bed 65m2 and for 5 bedroom dwellings 100m2.
 All gardens should have a minimum length of 10m. - 9.4 Evidently, this application is made in outline with matters of layout reserved for future consideration.
 However, it is noted that the applicant has submitted four additional indicative plans, intended to demonstrate that the high densities proposed on this site can be achieved, while still meeting the LPA's standards for separation distances.
-The submitted plans fail to achieve the abovementioned guidelines and it will be beholden upon the applicant, within any subsequent reserved matters applications, to design high density areas that comply with these space around dwelling standards, in order to ensure that such complies with the requirements of the Development Plan in this regard.
-To ensure that this is achieved, it is recommended that the need to agree space around dwelling standards, be included within the Design Code condition. - 9.5 Paragraph 109 of the NPPF advises that "the planning system should contribute to and enhance the natural and local environment by preventing both new and existing development from contributing to or being put at risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability".
+The submitted plans failed to achieve the abovementioned guidelines and it will be beholden upon the applicant, within any subsequent reserved matters applications, to design high density areas that comply with these space around dwelling standards, in order to ensure that such complies with the requirements of the Development Plan in this regard.
+To ensure that this is achieved, it is recommended that the need to agree space around dwelling standards, be included within the Design Code condition.
+It should be noted that this revised submission, given the larger area to be allocated for residential development, allows for greater scope to achieve these requirements. - 9.5 Paragraph 109 of the NPPF advises that, "the planning system should contribute to and enhance the natural and local environment by preventing both new and existing development from contributing to or being put at risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability".